OwaisSiddiqui/ConnectFour/README.md

 * Shrey: In the readme file I wrote down the Description, Prerequisites and Installation of the game.
 I also helped Owais and Jerry build up on Contributing and Usage of the game.
 * Jerry: Created Player, PlayerComputer, and PlayerHuman classes, Created Minimax strategy for computer to choose best move in Player vs Computer mode, optimized get_winner function and added description for get function in Board class
+* Guanyu: Designed the wireframes of Homepage and Scoreboard, and optimized timer function to develop Scoreboard class, the wireframe I designed combined the work of other members

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->